ibm-cloud-docs/CDN/api.md

 Returns the Purge history for a CDN based on the `uniqueId` and `saved` status.
 (By default, the value of `saved` is set to _UNSAVED_.)

 * **Parameters**:
-  * `uniqueId` - uniqueId of the mapping for which retrieve Purge history.
+  * `uniqueId` - The unique ID of the mapping for which retrieve Purge history.
   * `saved` - Return Purges that were _SAVED_ or _UNSAVED_.

 * **Return** - a collection of type `SoftLayer_Container_Network_CdnMarketplace_Configuration_Cache_Purge`